 Zion extended its ministry into the prison system during the mid-1880s under the leadership of Rev. William Gray.
 In 1891 Rev. Dr. W.P.T.
-Jones along with about 30 other members requested and received permission to leave Zion to start a new church.
+Jones and about 30 other members requested and received permission to leave Zion to start a new church.
 This new church was organized as Central Baptist Church.
 Under the leadership of Rev. John E. Ford (1899-1906) and First Lady Dr. Justina L. Ford, Zion's membership grew to over 400.
-The debt on the church was retired and the property's value increased.
+The debt on the church was retired, and the property's value increased.
 Dr. Justina Ford was also the first Black woman physician in Colorado.

 Zion's present church home was purchased in May 1911 from Calvary Baptist Church under the leadership of Rev. David E. Over (1909-1924).
 The Rev. Dr. Wendell T. Liggins was called to pastor Zion Baptist Church in October 1941 and faithfully served for 50 years.
 Rev. Liggins was one of the most prolific voices of the gospel to preach throughout the city and nation.
-Many outreach programs such as Stovall Care Center, Zion's Senior Center, and Liggins Tower were a part of his vision and still in existence today.
+Many outreach programs, such as Stovall Care Center, Zion's Senior Center, and Liggins Tower, were a part of his vision and are still in existence today.

 Zion's membership grew to over 1,000 during his tenure.
-In July 1993 Rev. Frank M. Davis was elected to serve as the 25th and current pastor of Zion Baptist Church.
+In July 1993, Rev. Frank M. Davis was elected to serve as the 25th and current pastor of Zion Baptist Church.
 Under Pastor Davis' leadership, Zion's commitment to providing spiritual leadership continues.
-Their St. Luke 14:21 Ministry; Route 66 Bible Study; Grant Writing Ministry; and Women's Ministry serve as examples of ministries established under Rev. Davis to advance the gospel within our community.
+Their St. Luke 14:21 Ministry, Route 66 Bible Study; Grant Writing Ministry; and Women's Ministry serve as examples of ministries established under Rev. Davis to advance the gospel within our community.